 2. Turn To-dos Into Family Activities

-Spend some time getting crafty with your kids and make some of your gift tags, decorate gift bags, or even color plain wrapping paper.
-Family members will enjoy getting gifts decorated by the little ones in their life.
+Spend some time getting crafty with your kids and make gift tags, decorate gift bags, or even color plain wrapping paper.
+Family members will enjoy getting gifts decorated by the little ones in their lives.
+For example, get plain, single-color wrapping paper and have your kids go to town to decorate it.
+Your recipients will love the added touch, and you'll get a breather on top of happy, entertained kids.

 3. DIY Anywhere You Can

-Besides wrapping paper, tags, you can also make some of your holiday gifts.
+Besides wrapping paper and tags, you can also make some of your holiday gifts.
 You can save money by making some homemade gifts for family and friends.
-Grandparents always enjoy homemade gifts from their grandchildren and can use them for holiday decorations for years to come.
+Grandparents always enjoy homemade gifts from their grandchildren and can use them for holiday decorations for years.

 4. Give Similar Gifts for Friends and Extended Family